Jasper-Y/Parallel-algorithms/final_report.md

 ### Summary

 We tried different parallel strategies on different algorithms for suffix array construction mainly on the CPU but also tried on GPU.
-Observing the speedup or the drop-off we got from different strategies, we proposed our explanation and our analysis on the trade-off between simple parallelizable algorithms and elaborate serial algorithms with high-efficiency.
+Observing the speedup or the drop-off we got from different strategies, we proposed our explanation and our analysis on the trade-off between simple parallelizable algorithms and elaborate serial algorithms with high efficiency.